randomtruffles/Dominion_League/rules.md

 ### <a name="4.13"></a>4.13.
 Playing under protest

-In the case of a disputed rules infraction, you should reach out to a moderator for help.
-If a moderator decision needs to be made that affects the outcome of a game, you should finish the game, and you may protest the game by contacting your moderator with a description of what occurred and the game number.
-The moderator team will review the game and make a ruling by a majority vote whether the game results stand or that the game must be replayed.
+In the case of a disputed rules infraction during a Dominion League game, you should initiate the following procedure:

+<a name="4.13.1"></a>4.13.1.
+Inform your opponent that you believe an infraction occurred, and that you're playing under protest.

+<a name="4.13.2"></a>4.13.2.
+Finish playing the game, as well as the rest of your games for that playing session ([4.2](#4.2)).

+<a name="4.13.3"></a>4.13.3.
+[Contact](/contact) your moderator about the protest and your reasons for it, either directly via Discord, or through the Hotline Form.

+<a name="4.13.4"></a>4.13.4.
+The moderators will review the dispute and issue a ruling based on a majority vote.
+This may result in the disputed game being voided and replayed.

 ### <a name="4.14"></a>4.14.
 Extra/non-standard matches